 Trump Shows Video Claiming 'White Genocide' to South African President in Oval Office Meeting

-- On Wednesday, President Donald Trump held a discussion in the Oval Office with South Africa’s Cyril Ramaphosa, addressing allegations that white farmers in South Africa are experiencing a targeted genocide.
+- On Wednesday, U.S. President Donald Trump held a meeting with South Africa's Cyril Ramaphosa in the White House, where he raised concerns about allegations of a genocide targeting white farmers in South Africa.

-- During the meeting, Trump showed Ramaphosa a video featuring inflammatory political rally clips and an unverified burial site allegedly holding thousands of white farmers.
+- During the meeting, Trump played a video showing inflammatory political rally clips and an unverified burial site for 'thousands' of white farmers, while Ramaphosa denied the genocide claims and highlighted that most crime victims are Black.

 Hyperbolic Trump holds up pictures from Democratic Republic of Congo, not South Africa